meeshkan/unmock-java-core/README.md

 ## How does it work?

-The `unmock-java-core` library works by providing utility functions that, when used with a networking, inject JIT or persisted mocks of hundreds of APIs.
+The `unmock-java-core` library provides utility functions that, when used with a networking framework, help create mocks of hundreds of services.
 Developers can use these utility functions directly, or they can use one of several framework implementations including:

 - `unmock-okhttp`
 - `unmock-spring`